Get Your Contract Dispute Case Packet — Force Payment Without Court

 However, Cunningham ordered the City to pay $55,500 immediately for completed work and to release an additional $10,000 as a gesture of good faith to support continuation of the project.
 She also recommended that the parties revise communication protocols and establish monthly joint project status meetings moving forward.

 Aftermath: The ruling restored enough funds to allow Rio Verde to order delayed materials and resume the project.
 Maria later reflected that the arbitration process, though stressful, underscored the need for transparency and rigor in contract management, especially in remote communities where every dollar and day counts.
-For Dell City, the ordeal was a reminder that small-town projects carry complex risks that demand both legal oversight and neighborly patience.
+For the claimant, the ordeal was a reminder that small-town projects carry complex risks that demand both legal oversight and neighborly patience.

 By early 2024, the water treatment plant was back on track, the arbitration scars healing into a cautious but functional partnership—proof that even clashes in tiny border towns can be resolved with fairness and pragmatism.